 The 2015 Paris Agreement committed each of its 195 state signatories to pledge what they will individually do to reduce or limit their greenhouse gas emissions by 2025 or 2030; their so-called Nationally Determined Contributions (NDCs).
 Taken together, however, the current NDCs of all nations are not enough to put the world on track to limit global warming to ‘well below 2°C’.

 The Paris Agreement explicitly requires each country to revise its pledge and increase its ambition every five years, effectively creating what is called a ‘ratchet mechanism’.
-Countries agreed at the Paris climate change summit in 2015 to submit revised NDCs by 2020 at the latest, at the 26th session of the Conference of the Parties (COP26) which will be held in Glasgow, UK.
+Countries agreed at the Paris climate change summit in 2015 to submit revised NDCs by 2021 at the latest, at the 26th session of the Conference of the Parties (COP26) which will be held in Glasgow, UK, and was postponed from its original date of 2020 due to COVID-19.
 It is expected that countries will pledge new and more ambitious NDCs ahead of COP26 and bring their actual plans for emissions reductions by 2025/2030 into line with the targets of the Paris Agreement.

 Steps in the right direction are also being taken by countries that set targets for reaching net-zero emissions of CO2 and other greenhouse gases.
 Sweden and Norway were some of the first countries to legally commit to net-zero targets, and the UK was the first of the G7 major economies to do so with a commitment to reach net zero greenhouse gas emissions by 2050, closely followed by France.
+In 2020, China committed to reaching carbon neutrality by 2060, while South Korea and Japan committed to net zero emissions by 2050.
 Chile and Fiji are also among the countries to have proposed net zero targets, which are pending legislation.

 Actually reaching these targets, however, requires rolling out credible policies for reducing emissions immediately.
 While the UK has set a target for net-zero emissions by 2050, it is currently not set to meet its emission reduction targets for the periods 2023-27 and 2028-2032 respectively.
 While emissions in the UK power sector have reduced significantly, policies across the rest of the economy are not on track to lower emissions as needed.